dwjohnston/interview-questions/questions_to_ask_candiates.md

 - It helps calibrate and weight the questions you ask them.
 For example, it might be quite common for someone to have listed 'React/CSS/Express/Mongo' as their experience, but actually they have very little experience with Mongo - they were more of a frontend developer.
 You can still ask them a Mongo related question, and it's a great sign if they can answer it, but you're not discounting them too much if they can't.

+### 2. Say we had a magic wand, in what context (tooling, processes, people around you) would you be happiest, and do your most effective work?

+## Process Questions

+### 1. You are stuck with an error or some code that isn't working - what is your approach to solving it?

 ## JavaScript questions

 ### 1. What does this code output? (`const` keyword)